Dell Hymes: Instrumentalities

 Forms and styles of speech - The aunt might speak in a casual register with many dialect features or might use a more formal register and careful grammatically "standard" forms.

 Norms

 Social rules governing the event and the participants' actions and reaction - In a playful story by the aunt, the norms might allow many audience interruptions and collaboration, or possibly those interruptions might be limited to participation by older females.
 A serious, formal story by the aunt might call for attention to her and no interruptions as norms.

 Genre

 The kind of speech act or event; for the example used here, the kind of story - The aunt might tell a character anecdote about the grandmother for entertainment, or an exemplum as moral instruction.
 Different disciplines develop terms for kinds of speech acts, and speech communities sometimes have their own terms for types.

 Family and personal life

 Hymes' spouse, Virginia Dosch Hymes, was also a sociolinguist and folklorist.
-They had met at Indiana University and married in 1954.
+They met at Indiana University, marrying in 1954.